Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-\paragraph{Weekly Attachment and Relational Measures} Participants rated their attachment to the AI at the end of each week across dimensions adapted from interpersonal relationship research \cite{ryan2002overview,bowlby1960separation,altman1973social,wegner1985cognitive,reis2017perceived}.
-We measured seven individual constructs (all 0-100 agree-disagree scales): connection (``I felt connected to the AI during our conversations''), separation distress (``I feel sad that my conversations with the AI are finished this week''), self-disclosure (``I felt comfortable sharing personal thoughts with this AI''), cognitive reliance (``I wish I could talk to the AI about problems or decisions between daily sessions''), behavioural reliance (``I have used information that the AI told me or acted on its advice this week''), responsiveness (``I felt the AI is aware of what I am thinking or feeling''), and understanding (``I felt that the AI really understands me'').
-Due to correlations between measures, we analyse four constructs in the main paper: (1) \textit{separation distress} (pre-registered as a single item); (2) \textit{self-disclosure} (single item that does not correlate highly with other measures); (3) \textit{reliance} (pooled measures of behavioural and cognitive reliance, $r = 0.67$), and (4) \textit{perceived understanding} (pooled measures of connection, responsiveness, and understanding, $r = 0.75$--$0.81$).
-Each week, we additionally assessed weekly tool-friend perception (pre-registered as a single measure, 0-100 VAS for ``I view this AI assistant...'' with anchors ``More like a tool -- More like a friend'') and a personalisation manipulation check (``Did the AI seem to remember your previous conversations?'', 0-100 VAS: ``Not at all -- Definitely'').
+\paragraph{Weekly Attachment and Relational Measures} Participants rated their attachment to the AI weekly across seven constructs (all 0--100 ``strongly disagree''--``strongly agree'') adapted from interpersonal relationship research~\cite{ryan2002overview,bowlby1960separation,altman1973social,wegner1985cognitive,reis2017perceived}: connection (``I felt connected to the AI during our conversations''), separation distress (``I feel sad that my conversations with the AI are finished this week''), self-disclosure (``I felt comfortable sharing personal thoughts with this AI''), cognitive reliance (``I wish I could talk to the AI about problems or decisions between daily sessions''), behavioural reliance (``I have used information that the AI told me or acted on its advice this week''), responsiveness (``I felt the AI is aware of what I am thinking or feeling''), and understanding (``I felt that the AI really understands me'').
+Due to intercorrelation, we analyse four constructs: (1) \textit{separation distress} (pre-registered single item); (2) \textit{self-disclosure} (single item); (3) \textit{reliance} (pooled cognitive and behavioural reliance, $r = 0.69$); and (4) \textit{perceived understanding} (pooled connection, responsiveness and understanding, $r = 0.73$--$0.79$).
+For relational perceptions, we measured weekly tool-friend perception (``I view this AI assistant'', 0--100 VAS: ``More like a tool''--``More like a friend''), self-other overlap using the Inclusion of Other in Self (IOS) scale~\citep{aron1992inclusion} where participants selected from seven overlapping circle diagrams representing perceived closeness (scored 1--7), and a personalisation manipulation check (``Did the AI seem to remember your previous conversations?'', 0--100 VAS: ``Not at all''--``Definitely'').
+At study exit, participants additionally reported whether their relationship with the AI had changed over the month, if they anticipated missing the AI (0--100 VAS), and wrote a short qualitative reflection on their experience (see SI.5 for analysis and measures).